1999 Houston Astros season: New stadium

 In 1999, the Astros played their final season in the Astrodome as their new stadium was being prepared for play to begin in the 2000 season.
 The ballpark was first named as Enron Field on April 9, 1999, with naming rights sold to the Houston energy and financial trading company in a 30-year, $100 million deal.
 Astros management faced a public relations nightmare when the energy corporation went bankrupt in the midst of one of the biggest corporate scandals in American history in 2001, and they bought back the remainder of Enron's thirty years of naming rights for $2.1 million, renaming the ballpark as Astros Field on February 7, 2002.
-The field was unofficially known as "The Field Formerly Known As Enron" by fans and critics alike, in wake of the Enron scandal.
+The field was unofficially known as "The Field Formerly Known As Enron" by fans and critics alike, in the wake of the Enron scandal.
 On June 5, 2002, Houston-based Minute Maid, the fruit-juice subsidiary of Coca-Cola, acquired the naming rights to the stadium for 28 years at a price exceeding $100 million.

 Based on its downtown location next to the old Union Station buildings, one of the suggested names (and nicknames) is the Ballpark at Union Station, or the BUS.
 During its days as Enron Field, it was also dubbed "Ten-Run" or "Home Run" Field due to its cozy left-field dimensions.
 In keeping with this theme while paying homage to its current sponsor, the nickname "The Juice Box" is colloquially used today.